Bricktech2000/Notes/notes/self-taught-software-developer.md

 ## Portfolio

-[[self-taught-software-engineer]]s need a great portfolio as they do not have a degree to back their skills up
+[[self-taught-software-developer]]s need a great portfolio as they do not have a degree to back their skills up

 - [x] have a good readme for projects
 - [ ] make projects interactive